justalemon/MEKAsystems/README.md

 * Then, you have two options:
   * Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and run `heroku local` (login not requried)
   * Run `python launch.py --env --manual`

-## Configuration

-To configure the Bot, edit or create a `.env` file and set the respective [configuration values](https://github.com/justalemon/MEKAsystems/blob/master/app.json#L23-L34).